jasonewall/dotfiles/README.md

 Features are comprised of the following:

-- a sub script in sub/libexec named dotfiles-<featurename> (this script should implement at least a blank prep command)
+- a sub script in sub/libexec named `dotfiles-<featurename>` (this script should implement at least a blank prep command)
-- an entry in dotfiles/dotfiles that looks for and calls if exists the following file
+- an entry in dotfiles/dotfiles that looks for and calls, if it exists, the following file
 - a file in the dotfiles directory that sets up your env with things related to your feature
+- a directory of dotfiles that you want copied to your home directory (not . prefaced, `dotfiles install` will do this for you.
+This is to keep source control management simpler)